Baked Lemon Chicken is sure to be a new weeknight dinner staple. The most tender and juicy chicken ever, and so easy and full of flavor!

 - ½ teaspoon pepper

 - Fresh parsley

 - Preheat oven to 450 degrees.
 Pound chicken breasts lightly so they are of even thickness.

-- Whisk together lemon juice, minced garlic and corn oil in a small bowl then pour into a 13" x 9" baking dish.
+- Whisk together lemon juice and zest, minced garlic and corn oil in a small bowl then pour into a 13" x 9" baking dish.
 Lightly dredge the chicken through to coat it, then place chicken breasts side by side in the dish.